cta-sa/SQLUtils/README.md

 # SQLUtils

-Simple SSMS extensions that alows you to format and convert to and from Delphi string.
+Simple SSMS extensions that allows you to format and convert to and from Delphi string.

 ![Screenshot](menu.png)